-3.1.4 Junctions
+3.4 Junctions

 The junctions in Bonnyrigg (junction of A6094 and B704) and Loanhead (junction of A768 and B702) were previously assessed using the DMRB and results reported in the 2009 Update and Screening Assessment.
-The predicted results were below the annual mean concentration of NO2.
-NO2 continues to be measured at both junctions using the diffusion tube method, with no issues identified.
+The predicted results were below the annual mean concentration of NO{2...} NO2 tubes were installed at both junctions in 2009 and NO2 continues to be measured at both junctions using the diffusion tube method, with no issues identified.

-Midlothian Council confirms that there are no new/newly identified busy junctions/busy roads.
+Midlothian Council confirms that there are no new/newly identified busy junctions/busy roads

-3.1.5 New Roads Constructed or Proposed Since the Last Round of Review and Assessment
+3.5 New Roads Constructed or Proposed Since the Last Round of Review and Assessment

-Planning permission has been granted for a 'relief' road between Edgefied Road in Loanhead and Straiton roundabout, near Straiton Retail Park.
-The purpose of the road is to divert traffic from Edgefield Industrial Estate towards the City Bypass thereby avoiding the need to pass through a residential area.
-The impact of the proposed new road will be reported in future LAQM reports.
+The proposed 'relief' road between Edgefied Road in Loanhead and Straiton roundabout, near Straiton Retail Park reported in the 2014 Progress Report opened in September 2014.
+This new relief road has had a positive impact on the existing road network, diverting traffic from Edgefield Industrial Estate towards the City Bypass, thereby avoiding the need to pass through a residential area.

-Midlothian Council has assessed new/proposed roads meeting the criteria in Section A.5 of Box 5.3 in TG(09), and concluded that it will not be necessary to proceed to a Detailed Assessment at this stage.
+Midlothian Council has assessed new/proposed roads meeting the criteria in Section A.5 of Box 5.3 in TG(09), and concluded that it will not be necessary to proceed to a Detailed Assessment.